 In addition, PRP injections may be beneficial for improving pain from rectus femoris or iliopsoas tendinopathies and potentially for intra-articular conditions such as hip osteoarthritis, when combined with a supervised rehabilitation program.39,58-60

-In addition to evidence for the clinical benefit of PRP in OA,58-60,71 there is also evidence that it may help in the treatment of acetabular labral tears76 and, when, combined with bone marrow- derived mesenchymal stem cells, in osteonecrosis of the hip74.
-Stem cell injections on their own may be clinically effective not only in OA72,73, but also in osteonecrosis of the hip.75,77
+In addition to evidence for the clinical benefit of PRP in OA,58-60,71 there is also evidence that it may help in the treatment of acetabular labral tears76 and when combined with bone marrow- derived mesenchymal stem cells, may be beneficial in osteonecrosis of the hip74.
+Stem cell injections on their own may also be clinically effective in OA72,73, and osteonecrosis of the hip.75,77

 - Draovitch P, Edelstein J, Kelly BT.
 The layer concept: utilization in determining the pain generators, pathology and how structure determines treatment.
 Curr Rev Musculoskelet Med.
 2012;5:1–8.

 - Anderson K, Strickland SM, Warren R. Hip and Groin Injuries in Athletes.
 Am J Sports Med.
 2001;Jul-Aug;29(4):521-33.

 - Davenport KL, Moley PJ, Kelly BJ.
 Extra-articular Hip Conditions and Sports Injuries.
 In: Kim YJ, Mamisch TC, eds.
 Hip Magnetic Resonance Imaging.
 New York, NY: Springer.
 2014:113-125.

 - Feeley T, Powell JW, Muller MS, Barnes RP, Warren RF, Kelly BT.
 Hip Injuries and Labral Tears in the National Football League.
 Am J Sports Med.
 2008;36(11):2187-95.